 a.
-Aim, design, methods, outcome measures Considerations for each criterion Ensure aims, research questions and hypotheses build on existing knowledge (where relevant) and address the evidence gap Note that detailed methods are not required at EOI stage.
-The following factors should be considered, as appropriate: Clear identification and appropriate use of study type Patient/provider population and allocation of study participants Appropriate comparison/reference/control group(s) and/or control site(s) Baseline, intervention and follow up period(s) Data sources or qualitative tools/instruments Effect size, sample size Statistical analysis and data linkage approach Costing component or economic evaluation details Study design and methods are culturally safe, appropriate, and acceptable for Aboriginal people and other priority populations Data disaggregated by Aboriginal status, where appropriate Refer to strategic outcomes of the Future Health: Strategic Framework See the 'Future Health: Guiding the next decade of care in NSW 2022-2032' for further information Consider how impact is measured across the four essentials of value: health outcomes that matter to patients the experience of receiving care the experience of providing care the effectiveness and efficiency of care Justify the outcome measures chosen for your project Considerations for each criterion Each team member contributes meaningfully to the project with roles clearly outlined Research team is multidisciplinary with all disciplines central to the success of the proposal being included in the research team Research team builds capacity by including researchers across career stages (e.g. PhD students, early-mid career researchers) Includes end users (LHD executives, statewide health services and pillars, Ministry of Health branches, clinicians, health service staff, consumers, primary health networks, partners who have experience working with priority population groups e.g. Aboriginal Community Controlled Health Services) Considerations for each criterion Type, stage and scale of research proposal Type, stage and scale of research proposal Includes delivery of outputs and outcomes Includes delivery of outputs and outcomes Includes delivery of outputs and outcomes d.
+Aim, design, methods, outcome measures Selection criteria Considerations for each criterion 2a.1.
+Relevant, clear and succinct research aims, research questions and hypotheses Ensure aims, research questions and hypotheses build on existing knowledge (where relevant) and address the evidence gap 2a.2.
+Research design, intervention, methods and outcome measure(s) are clearly defined and appropriate for the research question(s) Note that detailed methods are not required at EOI stage.
+The following factors should be considered, as appropriate: Clear identification and appropriate use of study type Patient/provider population and allocation of study participants Appropriate comparison/reference/control group(s) and/or control site(s) Baseline, intervention and follow up period(s) Data sources or qualitative tools/instruments Effect size, sample size Statistical analysis and data linkage approach Costing component or economic evaluation details Study design and methods are culturally safe, appropriate, and acceptable for Aboriginal people and other priority populations Data disaggregated by Aboriginal status, where appropriate 2a.3.
+Proposal considers how the chosen outcome measures will evaluate impact against relevant strategic outcomes of the Future Health Strategic Framework Refer to strategic outcomes of the Future Health: Strategic Framework See the 'Future Health: Guiding the next decade of care in NSW 2022-2032' for further information Consider how impact is measured across the four essentials of value: health outcomes that matter to patients the experience of receiving care the experience of providing care the effectiveness and efficiency of care Justify the outcome measures chosen for your project b.
+Research Team and Partners Selection criteria Considerations for each criterion 2b.1.
+Strength, experience and diversity of research team Each team member contributes meaningfully to the project with roles clearly outlined Research team is multidisciplinary with all disciplines central to the success of the proposal being included in the research team Research team builds capacity by including researchers across career stages (e.g. PhD students, early-mid career researchers) 2b.2.
+Stakeholders involved in implementation are included in research team or as partners Includes end users (LHD executives, statewide health services and pillars, Ministry of Health branches, clinicians, health service staff, consumers, primary health networks, partners who have experience working with priority population groups e.g. Aboriginal Community Controlled Health Services) c.
+Timeline T Selection criteria 2c.1 Research project is appropriate for timeframe Type, stage and scale of research proposal 2c.2.
+Ability of the team to carry out the proposed project within grant period Includes delivery of outputs and outcomes I d.
 Budget Selection criteria Considerations for each criterion 2d.1.
 Budget is reasonable and well justified Budget should include all anticipated TRGS funding required for the research project and activities to support translation Grant requested is appropriate for the type, stage and scale of the research proposal For salaries of staff supporting research components of the project only, please specify the research role, salary level, maximum on-costs and their full-time equivalent hours (FTE) Service delivery costs, including staffing will not be funded Host Organisation infrastructure charges cannot be included in the requested budget; these should be considered an in-kind contribution by the Host Organisation 2d.2.Existing funding for the research is described, and how this relates to the additional funding requested TRGS funding should add value and not duplicate work funded by other sources 2d.3.
 Other contributions and support for the project Includes cash/ in-kind contributions from Host Organisation and Partners